-- Reproducibility is critical – the container image pins every dependency down to the OS layer.
+- Reproducibility is the point.
+The image pins every layer, OS up.

-- Your team already uses Docker workflows for deployment and you want the desktop app to match your server environment.
+- Your team already builds with Docker and you want the desktop and server to share an environment.

 Prerequisites

-The engine must be running when the Electron app launches. shinyelectron detects available engines automatically, checking Docker first then Podman.
+The engine has to be running when Electron launches. shinyelectron picks whichever it finds, checking Docker first, then Podman.

-On the build machine, Docker/Podman is optional.
-If present, shinyelectron validates the daemon is reachable; if not, it warns and proceeds – the image is built or pulled on the end user’s machine at first launch.
+On the build machine a container engine is optional.
+If present, shinyelectron confirms the daemon is reachable.
+If absent, it warns and keeps going: the image is built or pulled on the user’s machine at first launch.

-- Electron launches and shows the lifecycle splash screen.
+- Electron starts and shows the lifecycle splash.

 - The

-- If the image is not present locally, it is built from an embedded Dockerfile or pulled from a registry.
+- If the image is missing, it is built from an embedded Dockerfile or pulled from a registry.

 - Electron loads